Isabel Atkin: Winter Olympics

 At the 2018 Winter Olympic Games at Pyeongchang, South Korea, she scored 84.60 points in her final run to win the bronze medal in slopestyle.
-Her win is considered Great Britain's first medal won by a skier at the Olympics – the previous British skier Alain Baxter was stripped of his bronze medal in the slalom at the 2002 Winter Olympics after testing positive in a drug test.
+Her win was Great Britain's first medal won by a skier at the Olympics.
+(A previous British skier Alain Baxter was stripped of his bronze medal in the slalom at the 2002 Winter Olympics after testing positive in a drug test.)

 Atkin qualified to the Olympics again in the slopestyle and big air events for the 2022 Winter Olympics in Beijing.
 However, Atkin had broken her pelvis seven weeks prior to the start of the games, and despite intending to compete and flying to Beijing, on 30 January 2022 she announced that she would withdraw from the big air event.
 Atkin mentioned that she returned to skiing six weeks after her injury and hoped to still compete in the slopestyle event later in the week.
 Despite this, on 11 February 2022, one day before the qualifying event, she announced that she would withdraw from slopestyle as well to allow for rehabilitation from her injury.

+Retirement

+Atkin retired after the 2022 Winter Olympics.